 Activities for Families

-As the Children and Families Worker employed by the church I lead, or oversee, a wide range of activities run either in the church or Community Centre.
-This article tries to give you a flavour of what’s on offer: if you need more information please email me at email@example.com.
+The Children and Families Minister employed leads, or oversees, a wide range of activities run either in the church or Community Centre.
+This article tries to give you a flavour of what’s on offer: if you need more information please email firstname.lastname@example.org.
 All our activities take place during school term time, unless otherwise stated.

 Toddles, Toddler Group, Mondays and Thursdays 9.30 - 11.30 in the Community Centre